right-rudder/right-rudder/notes.md

   - Webinar
     - Use LinkedIn Events
     - On page, refer to the next webinar and previous webinars
-    - Refer to keynote video
+    - refer to keynote video
-    - drafted
-    - record
-    - edit
   - Marketing 101
   - Sales and negotiation tactics
   - Design basics